Natzirt-BK/subaru-ecu-tools-linux/README.md

 ## EcuFlash on Linux

-EcuFlash is a supported part of this installer, not just a Windows program placed behind a Wine shortcut.
-The Linux setup:
+EcuFlash is a supported part of this installer.
+This setup:

-- installs the official checksum-pinned EcuFlash 1.44.4870 package and Tactrix 32-bit OpenPort 2.0 J2534 library;
+- installs the official EcuFlash 1.44.4870 package and Tactrix 32-bit OpenPort 2.0 J2534 library
-- supplies a 64-bit Wine-to-libusb bridge so the 32-bit application can reach the physical adapter;
+- supplies a 64-bit Wine-to-libusb bridge so the 32-bit application can reach the physical adapter
-- installs distribution-aware USB permissions and verifies the actual device node;
+- installs distribution-aware USB permissions and verifies the actual device node
-- synchronizes Wine's device state before EcuFlash starts and reports later cable changes;
+- synchronizes Wine's device state before EcuFlash starts and reports later cable changes
-- verifies bridge registration, disconnected behavior, and live adapter access;
+- verifies bridge registration, disconnected behavior, and live adapter access
 - keeps the WineGDK runtime checksum-pinned and separate from the user's normal Wine configuration.

 This stack has completed live OpenPort discovery and ECU read/write validation on Linux.
 EcuFlash still reads cable state at startup, so restart it after plugging or unplugging the OpenPort.
-The installer does not automate a flash or choose ROM definitions for the user.

 ## What RomRaider2 adds

-- A modern tabbed calibration workspace with favorites, recent and changed-map navigation, persistent tab order, and recently closed map recovery.
+- A modern workspace with favorites, recent and changed-map navigation, tab order, and recents.
-- Fast table filtering and unified search across maps, logger parameters, DTCs, settings, and commands.
+- Fast table filtering and search across maps, logger parameters, DTCs, settings, and commands.
 - ROM comparison, grouped undo/redo, selected-cell revert, change summaries, notes, and integrity-checked crash-recovery snapshots.
-- An optional interactive 3D map surface integrated with the active table.
+- 3D map surface integration with the active table.
-- Integrated live-data cards, traces, and a datalog workspace driven by real logger samples.
+- Integrated live-data cards, traces, and a datalog workspace driven by logger samples.
-- Offline RomRaider CSV analysis with linked tables, graphs, statistics, range selection, and 0.25x–8x playback.
+- RomRaider CSV analysis with linked tables, graphs, statistics, range selection, and playback speed adjustability.
-- Light-first dark, system, and high-contrast themes; 75%–300% interface scaling; and Compact, Touch, Garage, Dyno, and In-Car display modes.
+- Light & dark, system themes with customizable interface scaling and multiple display modes including touch-mode to prevent fat-finger button pressing.
-- Integrated window controls and responsive resizing.
+- Integrated window controls and resizing.
-- A shared Subaru and Mitsubishi Lancer Evolution platform model with a read-only MUT-II logging foundation.
+- Multi-vehicle platform model with a read-only MUT-II logging foundation.
-- Versioned settings, privacy-safe diagnostics, and self-contained Java 21 x64 packages for Linux and Windows.
+- Versioned settings, diagnostics, and self-contained Java 21 x64
+  packages for Linux and Windows.

 ## What RomRaider2 fixes

-Compared with the inherited RomRaider/DimeMod build:

-- Calibration tabs respond across the complete tab header.
-- The 3D map stays closed until requested and follows the pointer correctly on both drag axes.
-- Window resizing includes the edges and bottom corner; status-bar text stays aligned and unclipped.
-- Windows menus, tabs, lists, tables, combo boxes, and file choosers retain readable contrast under every RomRaider2 theme.
-- The Favorites action no longer collides with its heading in a narrow editor sidebar.
-- OpenPort/J2534 reception waits for complete messages and resynchronizes when Subaru SSM queries change, preventing the observed logging gaps.
+- OpenPort/J2534 reception waits for complete messages and resynchronizes when Subaru SSM queries change, preventing logging gaps.
 - J2534 logging no longer shows an irrelevant serial COM-port selector.
-- External serial sensors validate their configuration and reconnect after a port change; unsupported Windows-only plugins are hidden on Linux.
+- External serial sensors validate their configuration and reconnect after a port change (unsupported Windows-only plugins are hidden on Linux.)
 - Missing-definition guidance opens the current SubaruDefs project instead of sending users to an outdated forum download.
-- Missing Logger definitions now use one application-styled prompt with clear download and external-sensors-only choices.
+- Missing Logger definitions now use one prompt with clear choices.
-- Error dialogs no longer expose raw exception details or upload reports.
+- Error dialogs no longer expose raw exception details.
-- End-of-life Java and logging components were replaced with audited Java 21, JNA, jSerialComm, and Log4j dependencies.
+- End-of-life Java and logging components were replaced with Java 21, JNA, jSerialComm, and Log4j dependencies.

 ## Definitions and vehicle files

-The repository and RomRaider2 release archives contain software only.
-They do not include private ROMs, owner definitions, logger profiles, captured logs, or vehicle-specific tuning files.
-The Linux installer can download current public RomRaider definitions, and RomRaider2 links users to the current SubaruDefs project when definitions are not configured.

-Never select a definition by model year alone.
-Verify the exact ROM ID before editing or logging.
+The Linux installer can download current public RomRaider definitions for chosen vehicle options, however this is currently disabled.

 ## Validation status